dahlstromsec/Linux-notes/10-package-management.md

 ### Purpose

-Updates the local package index.
+Downloads the latest package information from configured repositories.

 ### Syntax